11. Matrices and other arrays#

 ## [2,] FALSE FALSE FALSE

-Array-Vector.
-Next, based on the recycling rule and the fact that elements are ordered columnwisely, we get that:
+Array-vector.
+Next, based on the recycling rule and the fact that matrix elements are ordered columnwisely, we have that:

 B * c(10, 100)